Dominick Tanoh Reads “Horn of Plenty”

-Dominick read Paisley Rekdal’s “Horn of Plenty” on November 10, as part of an NER Out Loud event at Middlebury College.
-“Horn of Plenty” was originally published in NER Vol. 38, No. 3 (2017).
+Dominick Tanoh reads Paisley Rekdal’s “Horn of Plenty” on November 10, as part of an NER Out Loud event at Middlebury College.
+“Horn of Plenty” was originally published in NER Vol. 38, No. 3 (2017) and is available to read online here.

 Dominick Tanoh ’18 is a senior at Middlebury College, where he studies International Economics and Economics.
-He serves as a coach for Oratory Now, a player on the College rugby team, an editor for the Campus newspaper, and a First-Year Counselor for Atwater commons residential life.
+He serves as a coach for Oratory Now, a player on the College rugby team, an editor for the Campus newspaper, and a First-Year Counselor for Atwater Commons residential life.
 He also writes his own plays and short stories and hopes to put on an original work before graduation.
 He is deeply excited to perform at this year’s NER Out Loud and glad that he finally got around to exploring his more artistic side during his senior year.

 ABOUT THE AUTHOR